Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 When a crisis starts on social media, it tends to spread like wildfire.
 We’re constantly witnessing crisis situations that catch brands off guard and they struggle with ways to respond.
 More often than not, when they respond, they make the situation worse.

 To be able to react to the crisis properly you need to be aware that it’s brewing long before it spreads.
-By tracking mention, you’ll be able to notice if something is not right.
+If you track mentions, you’ll be able to notice if something is not right.
 Plus, Mediatoolkit sends spike alerts that will notify you every time the number of mentions starts growing unexpectedly.

 If you want, you can set up alerts that will notify you every time the tool finds a new mention.
 Like digests, alerts schedule can be customized, as well.